Banco Digio MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns movement history for a specific investment position, listing transaction types and fields.
-It distinguishes itself from siblings like openfinance_list_investments and openfinance_list_transactions by being investment-specific.
+The description clearly states the tool returns movement history for a specific investment position, listing transaction types (BUY/SELL/TAX/etc.).
+It distinguishes from sibling tool openfinance_list_investments by explicitly stating it should be used after that tool to obtain the investment_id.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.